Sp-cd-prep/DOM-Notes/Readme.md

    </script>
    ```

-In each example, the `addEventListener` method is used to attach event handlers to the specified events, and these event handlers update the content on the page when the events occur.

 **`setTimeout` and `setInterval`** are both JavaScript functions that allow you to execute a piece of code or a function after a certain amount of time.
 However, they are used in slightly different ways: